Rural broadband: Options, availability and providers

 How can I improve my internet speed if I live in a rural location?

 You can look at other options.
-If fixed fibre broadband is hopelessly slow and there are no pure fibre services available, you should look into 4G or 5G home broadband, or even satellite broadband.
+If fixed fibre broadband is hopelessly slow and there are no Full Fibre services available, you should look into 4G or 5G home broadband, or even satellite broadband.

 Why is rural broadband so slow?

-When it comes to fixed line broadband connections (ADSL or fibre), both rely to a lesser or greater extent on the copper telephone wire that runs from the cabinet to your home.
+When it comes to fixed line broadband connections (ADSL or Standard Fibre – Full Fibre tends not to have reached remote areas yet), both rely to a lesser or greater extent on the copper telephone wire that runs from the cabinet to your home.
 A long stretch of copper will make things slow down significantly, which is why rural homes in particular often have this issue as they are less likely to have a local exchange or street cabinet close by.

 What is fibre availability like in rural locations?

-Provided the settlement you live in comprises a few hundred or more homes, you should be able to get fibre.
-Very small clusters of homes or a single, isolated home are more likely to suffer from painfully slow broadband.
+Provided the settlement you live in comprises a few hundred or more homes, you should be able to get Standard Fibre broadband.
+Very small clusters of homes or a single, isolated home are more likely to suffer from painfully slow broadband and have to resort to 4G/5G or satellite.

 When will rural broadband get faster/better?